Prezid, Vrhnika

 Prezid ([ˈpɾeːzit]) is a small settlement in the hills north of Logatec in the Inner Carniola region of Slovenia.
 It belongs to the Municipality of Vrhnika.

 Name

 The name Prezid literally means 'before the wall', referring to the remnants of a Roman wall located in the neighboring settlement of Jerinov Grič.

+History

+Prezid was administratively separated from Zaplana in 2002 and made an independent settlement.
+Further adjustments were made to the boundaries of the settlement in 2016.